Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 ### 3. Modify Controllers for Database Operations

 You need to eliminate all use of `util/memoryStore.js`.
 In general, you are going to substitute database calls, except the one for the currently logged on user.
 For that, you are going to use `global.user_id`.
 Globals are accessible via every module.
-Let's start with login in the user controller.
+Let's start with logon in the user controller.
 You will see that there aren't many try/catch stanzas.
 That's because, for the most part, you can let the global error handler take care of error handling.

 Your calls to the `pg` pool are asynchronous.
 If some of your controller functions are not declared async you will need to change that.
 You will need to call `next(err)` in some controller functions, in which case they must be declared with `req, res, next` as their parameters.